tbela99/uploadManager/README.md

 uploadManager
 ============

-mootools ajax file upload with:
+mootools 1.3 ajax file upload with:

-- file drag drop on upload container (currently supported by chrome5+ and firefox 3.6+)
+- file drag drop (currently supported by chrome5+ and firefox 3.6+)
-- no iframe and progress bar for browsers that support HTML5 File API (chrome5+, safari4+, Firefox 3.6+)
+- progress bar for browsers that support HTML5 File API (chrome5+, safari4+, Firefox 3.6+)
+- no input file for Firefox 4
 - iframe for the others

 [Demo](http://tbela.fragged.org/demos/upload/Demo/)